HerringtonDarkholme/rs-perf-talk/slides.md

 </h1>

-- Foreign Function Interface: A fixed cost to invoke functions across different languages
+- **Foreign Function Interface**: A fixed cost to invoke functions across different languages

-- Parse: a variable cost that scales with the size of the input
+- **Parse**: a variable cost that scales with the size of the input

-- Serialization/Deserialization: convert Rust data into a JS-compatible format.
+- **Serialization/Deserialization**: convert Rust data into a JS-compatible format.
 It may be a fixed or variable cost, depending on the implementation

 <!--
 In essence, benchmarking a parser involves measuring the time for the actual parsing (`parse_time`) and accounting for the extra overhead from cross-language function calls (`ffi_time`) and data format conversion (`serde_time`).